moreartyjs/moreartyjs/README.md

 }
 ```

-# Multi-binding component and default binding #
+# Multi-binding components and default binding #

 For some components single binding may be not enough.
 For example, you display some data but display language is set globally in other state section.
 You can choose to pass language as an attribute and override `shouldComponentUpdate` method as above (if you don't do this, the component won't be rerendered on attribute change).
 Alternatively, you can supply multiple bindings to your component in JavaScript object: